-Open Sunday, Thursday and Friday 11pm to 4am, Saturday 3pm to 4am.
+Open Sunday, Thursday and Friday from 11pm to 4am, Saturday from 3pm to 4am.

-Located in New York City Harbor, Hudson Terrace offers breathtaking views of the Hudson River, which can be enjoyed in all seasons.
+Located in New York City's harbor, Hudson Terrace offers breathtaking views of the Hudson River, which can be enjoyed in all seasons.
 Impossible to say no to the incredible charm of the services of this location.
-If you come here even once, you will want to come back again.
-Yonkers locals and tourists alike frequent Hudson Terrace, a multipurpose nightclub and event space.
+If you come here even just once, you will want to come back again.
+Yonkers locals and tourists alike frequent Hudson Terrace, a multi-purpose nightclub and event space.

 Lavo NYC (39 E 58th St, New York)

-The cuisine and nightlife at Lavo, a restaurant-club hybrid, is legendary.
+The cuisine and nightlife at Lavo, a restaurant-club hybrid, are legendary.
 Located at 39 East 58th Street, this venue attracts the most fashionable and well-dressed people in New York.
-Nights at Lavo nightclub are a unique experience quite different from the typical partying and drinking.
+Nights at Lavo nightclub are a unique experience completely different from typical partying and drinking.
 The restaurant is an absolute model of excellence.
-The whole establishment has an air of sophistication and exclusivity.
+The entire establishment has an air of sophistication and exclusivity.

 Rumpus Room (249 Eldridge St, New York)

-Open Fridays and Saturdays from 10pm to 4am.
+Open Friday and Saturday from 10pm to 4am.

-Located in the Lower East Side of Manhattan, Rumpus Room is a small nightclub in New York, a place of revelry, chaos and freedom.
+Located on the Lower East Side of Manhattan, Rumpus Room is a small New York nightclub, a place of revelry, chaos and freedom.
 If you want to have fun, Rumpus Room is the right club for you.
-The club-goers here always seem to be in the mood to let loose on the dance floor and enjoy the light-hearted fun.
+Club-goers here always seem to be in the mood to let loose on the dance floor and enjoy the carefree fun.
 Not to be missed.

 The bars and pubs of New York